Against software development

 Beautiful code gets rewritten; ugly code survives.

-Just so, generic code is replaced by its concrete instances, which are faster and (at first) easier to comprehend.
+Just so, generic code is replaced by its concrete instances, which are faster and easier to comprehend (at first).

-Just so, extensible code gets extended and shimmed and customized until under its own sheer weight it collapses, then replaced by a monolith that Just Works.
+Just so, extensible code is extended and shimmed and customized until under its own weight it collapses, replaced by a monolith that Just Works.

 Just so, simple code grows, feature by creeping feature, layer by backward-compatible layer, until it is complicated.